ufs-community/ufs-srweather-app/docs/UsersGuide/source/RunSRW.rst

 .. note::
    If users source the ``lmod-setup.sh`` file on a system that doesn't need it, it will not cause any problems (it will simply do a ``module purge``).

-A brief recipe for building the regional_workflow environment could be found in  :numref:`Section %s <LinuxMacVEnv>`.
+A brief recipe for building the regional workflow environment can be found in  :numref:`Section %s <LinuxMacVEnv>`.

 The ``wflow_<platform>`` modulefile will then output instructions to activate the regional workflow.
 The user should run the commands specified in the modulefile output.
 The command may vary from system to system.
 For example, if the output says:

 .. code-block:: console